dikortis/LetsTalkETC/Episodes/Episode_10.md

-not in the business of building Dow you know I it's just unbelievable to me that people would save it but you know it is what it is it's a space you have to be you have to accept it another point is that our hope is to have a constructive discussion about the treasury model and a discussion about things like ecit quorum and also how we create a balance of power in Assyrian classic land I think what we have to understand with a
-Syrian classic is that we earned the right to be born but we have to earn the right to live so when the Dow hack occurred and there was a betrayal of the
+not in the business of building Dow you know I it's just unbelievable to me that people would save it but you know it is what it's a space you have to be you have to accept it another point is that our hope is to have a constructive discussion about the treasury model and a discussion about things like ecit quorum and also how we create a balance of power in ethereum classic land I think what we have to understand with a ethereum classic is that we earned the right to be born but we have to earn the right to live so when the Dow hack occurred and there was a betrayal of the